May 13., 2018 / Popup Cards

 Decorate Your Popup Card

 The free cutting file includes all of the alternate numbers and letters to customize the popup birthday card for your needs.
-You can download the free SVG cutting file from the library here.
+You can download the free SVG, MTC, PVGC, and FCM cutting files from the library here.

 Would you like to have the FREE cutting file for this Happy Birthday Popup Card?

 You may get it and some of my other FREE SVG projects in my FREE Resource Library.